GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 **Step 3a:**

-Use an implementation of the `fencil_processors.pipeline.BuildProjectGenerator` interface to obtain an object that fulfills the `fencil_processors.pipeline.BuildableProject` protocol.
+Use an implementation of the `fencil_processors.pipeline.BuildableProjectGenerator` interface to obtain an object that fulfills the `fencil_processors.pipeline.BuildableProject` protocol.

 The resulting object may be used to write a self-contained folder that contains all the information to build the bindings.